gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Task Dispatching

 \Paragraph{Step 2.
 Cloud Resources Pre-allocation.} To determine the procurement plan of cloud resources and allocate the tasks to the cloud instances, we dig into pricing strategy of the cloud vendor and set up a simple polynomial function between the minimum makespan of KGC process and the procurement pricing of cloud resources:

-where $a$,$b$, and $c$ are the coefficients to fit which are dependent on the pricing strategy of cloud vendors, $x$ denotes the planned unit price of a task, $y$ denotes the estimated minimum makespan of the task according to the planned expenditure \footnote{Due to space limitations, the detail derivation of \Equation \ref{equ:cost2makespan} is attached in the Appendix \ref{app:cost2makespan} \ifarxiv\else of full version \cite{full} \fi.}.
+where $a$,$b$, and $c$ are the coefficients to fit which are dependent on the pricing strategy of cloud vendors, $x$ denotes the planned unit price of a task, $y$ denotes the estimated minimum makespan of the task according to the planned expenditure.\footnote{Due to space limitations, the detail derivation is attached in the Appendix \ref{app:cost2makespan}}.

 Substituting the hypothesis polynomial function relationship between planned unit price and minimum makespan into the objective function, it can be rewritten as:

 it is a convex function with a global minimum at $x_0 = \sqrt{ \frac{b}{a} \frac{\eta}{1 - \eta} } + c$, which means the approximate optimal solution of $J$ can be obtained if a combination of cloud instances whose summation of unit price is close to $x_0$ is purchased.
 This is a classic unbounded knapsack problem that can be solved in various manners (e.g., dynamic programming.
 Furthermore, it is easy to find a brute-force solution because of the small scale of combinations in this scenario).
-Note that if there are multiple procurement plans for the same price, it is preferable to choose a combination of high-end instances than multiple divided low-end instances if possible, due to \Equation \ref{equ:same_price}.
-The coefficients can be fitted by a few observations (e.g., Table \ref{tab:example_flowline_price} and \Figure \ref{fig:equ_example_flowline_price}) by \emph{warm up}\footnote{In warm-up period, tasks would be executed serially in topological order for processing a few data in a basic cloud instance, the makespan of tasks can be measured, then an estimated price-makespan relation table can be established by simple combination the cloud instance model and calculate the length of the critical path.}, and simple regression analysis methods like non-linear least squares can be employed.
-For example, assuming the user expect a balance $\eta = 0.5$ , and deploy a Flowline (as \Figure \ref{fig:flowline1}) in qCloud (with setting of $a=4.17$, $b=5.15$ and $c=23.96$), the expected price of optimal scheduling should close to $\sqrt{\frac{b}{a} \frac{\eta}{1-\eta}} + c = 25.08$, which means the No.2 procurement plan in Table \ref{tab:qcloud_pricing} should be applied.
+Note that if there are multiple procurement plans for the same price, it is preferable to choose a combination of high-end instances than multiple divided low-end instances if possible, and the coefficients can be calculated by a few observations by \emph{warm up}\footnote{In warm-up period, tasks would be executed serially in topological order for processing a few data in a basic cloud instance, the makespan of tasks can be measured.}, and simple regression analysis methods like non-linear least squares can be employed.
+For example, assuming the user expect a balance $\eta = 0.5$, and deploy a Flowline (as \Figure \ref{fig:flowline1}) in qCloud (with setting of $a=4.17$, $b=5.15$ and $c=23.96$), the expected price of optimal scheduling should close to $\sqrt{\frac{b}{a} \frac{\eta}{1-\eta}} + c = 25.08$, which means the purchasing plan with most close price should be applied.

 With the purchased cloud instances \emph{VM}, it must satisfy the constraints of Definition \ref{def:dagpartition} and the resource requirement can be satisfied.
 For convenience, we denote the number of \emph{VM} as $k = |\emph{VM}|$, and the CPU and GPU capacity of the $i$-th VM are denoted as $CPU_i$ and $GPU_i$, respectively.
 The list of \emph{VM} is sorted by their GPU capacity in descending order.